isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 6. My vaccination certificate was issued in Thailand, but I am having issues uploading the QR code.
 What's going wrong?

 Please attempt re-uploading your QR code and ensure that you have the <b>'International'</b> version.
-A sample is as below. if not, please obtain one on the Mor Prom app by selecting 'International Certificat'.
+A sample is as below.
+If not, please obtain one on the Mor Prom app by selecting 'International Certificate'.

 <table>
 <tbody>